Variance modifiers limitations

 Covariance (out

-modifier) is perfectly safe with public out-positions, and so they are not limited.
+modifier) is perfectly safe with public out-positions, therefore these positions are not limited.
 This is why we use covariance (out

 has the covariant type parameter, but MutableList

 There is also a symmetrical problem (or co-problem, as some like to say) for contravariance and out-positions.
-Type out-positions are function result types and read-only property types.
-Those types can also be up-casted to any upper type, but since we are on the other side of an object, it means that we can expect types that are above the expected type.
+Types in out-positions are function result types and read-only property types.
+These types can also be up-casted to any upper type; however, since we are on the other side of an object, we can expect types that are above the expected type.
 In the example below, Amphibious

-is at an out-position, and when we might expect it to be Amphibious
+is in an out-position; when we might expect it to be Amphibious

 , we can also expect it to be Car